nikogura/keymaster/README.md

 # keymaster

-Managed Secrets tool for Vault.
+Managed Secrets Library for Vault.

-Based on a config file, `keymaster` does the following:
+Based on a config file, these libs do the following:

 * Defines Secrets and their Generators for a Team.